tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/存储桶/存储桶概述_intl_en.md

 ## Notes

-- COS stores objects in a flat structure with no traditional folder concept.
-For more information, please see the Folder and Directory section in [Object Overview](https://intl.cloud.tencent.com/document/product/436/13324).
+- COS stores objects using a flat structure instead of folders.
+For more information, see “Folders and Directories” in [Object Overview](https://intl.cloud.tencent.com/document/product/436/13324).
 - Each root account (i.e., the same APPID) can create up to 200 buckets in total in all regions.
 There is no limit on the number of objects in a bucket.
 - In Tencent Cloud COS, the bucket name under one APPID must be unique.
 - Once a bucket is created, it cannot be renamed.
 To rename a bucket, you need to delete it and create another one with the desired name.
 - When creating a bucket, make sure to select the desired region, as the region cannot be changed once specified.